Our Team

 Nikki Pond, Psy.D.

-Dr. Nikki Pond is a Licensed Clinical Psychologist.
-She received her M.Ed. in Prevention Science and Practice from the Harvard Graduate School of Education and her M.A. and Psy.D. in Clinical Psychology from the University of Denver.
+Dr. Nikki Pond is a Clinical Psychologist who received her M.Ed. in Prevention Science and Practice from the Harvard Graduate School of Education and her M.A. and Psy.D. in Clinical Psychology from the University of Denver.
 She completed pre-doctoral training in assessment at National Jewish Health, as well as training in therapy and assessment for children with complex trauma, depression, and anxiety at Denver Children’s Home.
 As a pre-doctoral intern, she completed an APA-accredited one-year internship training program in child and adolescent psychology at Denver Children’s Home through the DU Graduate School of Professional Psychology Internship Consortium.

 Dr. Pond is passionate about working with children and adolescents with a range of experiences, including anxiety and depression, Autism Spectrum Disorder, learning and attentional difficulties, significant life transitions and stressors, and traumatic life events.
 She strives to support clients’ mental health in therapy by identifying their strengths and promoting their resilience.
 For evaluations, Dr. Pond employs a strengths-based, collaborative, and integrative approach to truly understanding a child’s patterns of functioning.